Asbestos Informational Brochure -- Summary of Rule 902 Requirements

 There is currently no fee to review a notification where no asbestos is being impacted and no demolition is being completed for your project.
 If the asbestos survey determines regulated asbestos containing materials (RACM) are present in your facility and they are part of your renovation or demolition project, additional forms, fees and notification time periods may be required.

-Follow the same procedure above for obtaining an Asbestos Survey when submitting a Notification for a Demolition Project of any size.
+Follow the same procedure above for obtaining an Asbestos Survey when submitting a notification form for a demolition project of any size.

 Please submit an Asbestos Abatement Notification Form for projects involving removal of jurisdictional amounts of Regulated Asbestos Containing Materials.
 Jurisdictional amounts are >160 square, 260 linear and 35 cubic feet.